 - Enter your outline into some sort of collaboration tool, such as Google Docs.
 This is where you will compile all of the new information you gather, such as client interactions, market shifts and competitor actions.

 - Populate this document as new information comes to light, adding each piece under the relevant bullet point of your strategic plan’s outline.
 Include links to related news articles or documents and references to sources, and add personal notes such as ideas and questions.
 Use tags and formatting to keep all of the information clear, and perform concentrated cleanups as necessary to remove extraneous information or obsolete links.

-- Periodically meet with your team to go through the changes and updates that have occurred in this time, and discuss if these developments have impacted your strategic plan.
+- Periodically meet with your team to go through and evaluate the changes and updates that have occurred in this time, and discuss if these developments have impacted your strategic plan.
 If nothing major has changed, you’ve still gained a deeper understanding of where your organization finds itself at that point in time.
 If something has changed, you’re informed enough to take action immediately.

 Perpetual Review and You

-How your organization applies this approach will depend on how you presently structure strategic plan reviews within the overall context of developing, implementing and evaluating strategy…there is no one-size-fits-all solution.
+How your organization applies this approach will depend on how you presently structure strategic plan reviews within the overall context of developing, implementing, and evaluating strategy…there is no one-size-fits-all solution.

-To understand the logic and requirements that go into setting up a process for strategic evaluation, consider taking our 10-week instructor led “live online” strategic management performance course.
-You’ll learn the required phases, practices and tools used in effective strategic planning, implementation and assessment, as we break down the strategic management process into well-defined manageable steps.
+To understand the logic and requirements that go into setting up a process for strategic evaluation, consider taking our 10-week instructor–led “live online” strategic management performance course.
+You’ll learn the required phases, practices and tools used in effective strategic planning, implementation, and assessment, as we break down the strategic management process into well-defined manageable steps.

 For more information about the strategic management online course, strategic planning consulting, or if you have questions about how to evaluate a strategic plan, contact us today.